aritam/SportRadar-cc/README.md

 ![image](sc1.png)

-* There are 12 tests included to ensure serializing.
+* There are 12 tests included to ensure controller behavior.
 * You can run locally.